 I did spray paint our hanging wall baskets gold, along with my W A S H letters on the wall.
 I liked how it kept things cohesive and the gold is such a fun accent.

 For the rest of the wall art, I just pulled things from my personal collection, that fit the color scheme.
 And, of course, I fit in a couple cactus prints, since I am crazy for them.

 Easy Weekend Makeover

-Everything I did could easily be done by one person over a weekend.
+One person could easily complete every part of this makeover over a weekend.
 The painting really brightened things up; the shiplap wall would fool anyone, and the mudcloth accent wall may be my favorite part!
 I’m so excited to have our laundry space be so beautiful, since so many people walk through and I spend so much time here!
-If you are inspired or try any of these projects, please use #greysnailmakes when you share your photos so I can check it out.
+Please use #greysnailmakes if you are inspired to try any of these projects when you share your photos so I can check it out.